ramapriyan912001/tp/docs/UserGuide.md

 **Help** | `help`

 ## 6. Final Word
-AWE hopes to revolutionise the group-travel spacethrough its effecting handling of shared expenses on a centralised platform to maximise the efficiency of payment and recollection of debts.
-Our team is resolved to delivering a seamless experience for potential users.
-As such, do drop us an email at awe80contact@gmail.com if you discover any bugs with the application.
+AWE hopes to revolutionise the group-travel space through its effective handling of shared expenses on a centralised platform to maximise the efficiency of payment and recollection of debts.
+Our team is committed to delivering a seamless experience for potential users.
+We are always looking to improve.
+As such, do drop us an email at awe80contact@gmail.com if you discover any bugs while using the application.